Featured snippets are an important part of SEO.

 If you want to highlight important information in your content, use bold or italic text.

-This will help users to identify the most important parts of your content and match them with user queries.
+It will help users to identify the most important parts of your content.

 Use Images and Videos